Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Modeling Choice Details

-The change of variables described at the end of the subsection \ref{subsec:linear-gaussian} further elucidates important situations in which we cannot bound the omitted variable bias due to non-identifiability of the factor model.
-Again, we focus on the rotated treatments $\tilde T \sim N(0, \Delta + \sigma_{t|u}^2I_k)$ and highlight two simple situations in which we cannot bound the the causal effects.
-First, when $B$ is rank $k$, i.e. there exist $m=k$ independent confounders, $\Delta$ has no non-zero entries on the diagonal and thus we cannot identify either $\Delta$ nor $\text{Cov}(\epsilon_{t|u}) = \sigma_{t|u}^2 I_k$, only their sum.
-Second, if $\text{Cov}(\epsilon_{t|u})$ is an unknown arbitrary diagonal matrix (as opposed to a matrix proportional to the identity), then $\text{Cov}(\epsilon_{t|u})$ is not distinguishable from $\Delta$.
-In both of these cases, the worst-case bias is unbounded since the non-confounding variation of the treatment assignment, $\text{Cov}(\epsilon_{t|u})$, can be arbitrarily small.
+In the following, we would like to further elucidates important situations in which we cannot bound the omitted variable bias due to non-identifiability of the factor model.
+Again, we focus on the rotated treatments $\tilde T \sim N(0, \Delta + \sigma_{t}^2I)$ and highlight two simple situations in which we cannot bound the the causal effects.
+First, when $B$ is rank $k$, i.e. there exist $m=k$ independent confounders, $\Delta$ has no non-zero entries on the diagonal and thus we cannot identify either $\Delta$ nor $\text{Cov}(\epsilon_{t}) = \sigma_{t}^2 I_k$, only their sum.
+Second, if $\text{Cov}(\epsilon_{t})$ is an unknown arbitrary diagonal matrix (as opposed to a matrix proportional to the identity), then $\text{Cov}(\epsilon_{t})$ is not distinguishable from $\Delta$.
+In both of these cases, the worst-case bias is unbounded since the non-confounding variation of the treatment assignment, $\text{Cov}(\epsilon_{t})$, can be arbitrarily small.
 In such settings, we can still apply approaches used in single cause sensitivity analysis, by specifying both $\Psi_Y$ and $\Psi_T$; when the factor model is not identifiable, $\Psi_T$ must be chosen as a true parameter, e.g. by bounding the fraction of treatment variation due to confounding, $R^2_{T\sim U}$.